chinna681/heroku-aria2c/README.md

-I Just modified the aria2c.conf file in order to simulate a **Transmission client**.
+I only modified the aria2c.conf file in order to simulate a **Transmission client**.
 This is to bypass certain private trackers where Aria2 is banned.

 # Heroku aria2c